 The meditation I provided was a prana meditation practice that I turned into an invocation of the Holy Spirit for the purposes of the seminar topic.
 One could do this meditation with the breathing and movements simply chanting OM (pronounced A-U-M).
 Instead, I used the Latin “Veni Sancte Spiritus” (“Come Holy Spirit”).

 Seated in lotus position or with crossed legs extend arms overhead on inhale; on exhale chant Veni (“Come” ).
 Extend arms sideways on inhale to open the heart (as below); on exhale chant Sancte (“Holy”).
 Bring hands to prayer position at heart center on inhale; on exhale chant Spiritus (“Spirit”).
-Fold torso over legs on inhale; on exhale sit up as you chant “Amen.”
+Bring folded hands to forehead on inhale; on exhale fold torso over legs as you chant “Amen.”
 Do this three times.

 Prana vayu meditation – Come, Holy Spirit.